|College of Charleston|

 The club has been on and off active and dormant.
 For now, it is dormant.
 Still, there are opportunities to skydive for CofC students.
 The club advisor and web maintainer is Jeff Wragg.
 Feel free to contact me if you want to talk skydiving.

 The club was open to anyone interested in skydiving or other body flight sports, such as indoor skydiving, also known as tunnel flying.
 The club was an information conduit, and facilitator for members of the CofC community who want to learn more or give it a try.

-The closest DZs (dropzones) are Skydive Walterboro and Skydive Carolina.
+The closest DZs (dropzones) that I have been to are Skydive Walterboro and Skydive Carolina.
 Walterboro is a smaller DZ, and is about an hour from Charleston.
-Skydive Carolina is between Columbia and Charlotte, about 2 1/2 hours away, but is a much bigger and more active operation with bigger airplanes.
+Skydive Carolina is between Columbia and Charlotte, about 3 hours away, but is a much bigger and more active operation with bigger airplanes.
 There are DZs all over the country though, in nearly every state.
 The United States Parachute Association (USPA) has a database of DZs if you want to find something close to home.
 Be very leary of searching the internet, as there are some internet-based operations with questionable practices.

 Want to check out other skydiving clubs?
 Check out College Skydiving on the web.
 There is an annual Collegiate Skydiving Championship competition.

 Below is a happy CofC student, Suzi, doing her tandem jump, and a group of thrilled students after their jumps.

 Jesse claims he is in the photo below, taken in Dubai, his new workplace as a skydiving instructor.
 We have no way to be certain.